The Basics: The Participatory

-Student Involvement: Each shared governance system has permanent committees within them.
-This means that before issues are brought to the Academic Senate, College Advisory Council, and Planning and Budgeting Council, they must have passed through a committee.
-The individuals that make up the councils and committees are CCSF administrators, classified, faculty, and students.
-The checks and balances of the shared governance system rely heavily on the input of members from all areas of CCSF’s community.
-Students representatives are the voice of the student body and in many cases, are the only ones to stand up for their best interests.
+Student Involvement: Students have the opportunity to serve on District-Wide Committees and provide the student perspective on issues that directly impact their educational experience.
+Students interested in serving on committees are appointed by the Associated Students Executive Council.
+The individuals that make up the committees are CCSF administrators, classified staff, faculty, and students.
+The checks and balances of the participatory governance system rely heavily on the input of members from all areas of CCSF’s community.
+Student representatives are the voice of the student body and stand up for their best interests.

 Opportunity: Student representatives work closely with CCSF leaders and gain valuable experiences discussing and thinking critically about the issues presented to them.

-The Shared Governance System provides a unique opportunity for students to have a real say in the policies that shape our community – from the inside out.
+The Participatory Governance System provides a unique opportunity for students to have a real say in the policies that shape our community – from the inside out.

-For more information on how to get involved, please visit the Associate Dean of Student Activities or the Student Governance Coordinator in the Student Union building.
+For more information on how to get involved, please visit the Associate Dean of Student Activities and speak with student leaders in the Associated Student Executive Council.